RChehowski/Matchmaking/Readme.md

 - **[+]** It’s all thread-safe and lock-free.
 Entries can be placed concurrently via the multi-threaded server and player groups can be polled in the same time
 - **[-]** It does not care about how many time player spent in the queue.
 However it could be managed by either adding matchmaker generations (a set of trees) or by counting age of the part of space.
 The system requires some extra parameters to be fine-tuned and thus is not implemented at the current state of the art.
 - **[-]** Jetty as the web-server isn’t probably a good choice.
 By the way it can perfectly handle requests and could be easily replaced with another web-server since the bridge between the jetty and the matchmaker is sensible and thick.
+- **[-]** At the current state of the art, search may be a bit crude.
+However it could be greatly improved in future thank to the structure of the quad tree.

 ### Conclusion
 I believe that spartial approach is the best possible way to manage such structures.